otomad/OtomadHelper/.github/ISSUE_TEMPLATE/translation-fix.md

 ---
-name: Translation fix
+name: "\U0001F3E4 Translation correction"
-about: Suggest an idea for this project
-title: "[TRANSLATION]"
+about: Correct translation of scripts or README.
 labels: translation
-assignees: ''

 ---